| Commonly

 How long will it take?

-Orders are processed in the order they are received and turnaround time
+Orders are processed in the order they are received and turn around

-is dependent upon the size of the order and current workload.
+time depends on the size of the order and current

 A

-lead time of two to three weeks is recommended.
-Rush orders requiring
+lead time of at least two weeks is recommended.
+Rush orders

 less than two weeks can sometimes be

-squeezed into the schedule but are subject to an additional fee.
+squeezed into the schedule and are subject to an additional fee.

 return